 To import new assay data:

-- Hover over Assays and select the assay design you wish to import into.
+- From the main menu, under Assays, click the name of the assay design you wish to import into.

 - Select Manage > Import Data.

 - On the Data Import page fill out the form: